tytysam/seir_basic_to-do-list_app/to-do-list.md

 - Make sure to commit after each block of code that you create.
 Give an appropriate comment.

-## Starter code
-Use the starter code and fill in the javascript.

-We've provided you with some simple styling to make it easier for you to get started.

-##### In the starter code:
-1. the user should see two columns and an input field.
-2. the user should be able to type a to-do item into an input box.
-3. the user should be able to click an `add` button next to this input.

-NOTE: if you want a challenge, feel free to start from scratch!

 ---
 # Getting Started